Aniket060/Network-Traffic-Analysis/README.md

 # Network-Traffic-Analysis

-## Intro :
+## Introduction :
-Network analysis importance, this project involves in-depth analysis of a case scenario which was part of BTLO SOC Challenge.
-Wireshark tool is used to do it.
-Case :
+Network traffic analysis plays a crucial role in cybersecurity by identifying malicious activities, detecting unauthorized access, and ensuring the integrity of network communications.
+This project focuses on an in-depth analysis of a real-world scenario from the BTLO: Network Analysis – Web Shell Challenge.
+Wireshark Tool has been used to conduct the analysis.
+After the completion of analysis, a report of key findings is prepared.

-Findings include :
+## Case :

-## Setup
+The SOC received an alert in their SIEM for ‘Local to Local Port Scanning’ where an internal private IP began scanning another internal system.
+Can you investigate and determine if this activity is malicious or not?
+You have been provided a PCAP, investigate using any tools you wish.

 ## Investigation :